csinva/csinva.github.io/_notes/stat/graphical_models.md

   - holds even if the number of parents of each node is bounded by a constant
 1. *enumeration* - just try everything
   - $O(n \cdot 2^n)$
+    - one summation for each variable
   - ENUMERATION-ASK evaluates in depth-first order: $O(2^n)$
+    - we removed the factor of *n*
 2. *variable elimination* - dynamic programming
   - every variable that is not an ancestor of a query variable or evidence variable is irrelevant to the query
   - picking order can be tricky
 3. *clustering algorithms* = *join tree* algorithms
   - join individual nodes in such a way that resulting network is a polytree
+    - *polytree*=*singly-connected network* - only 1 undirected paths between any 2 nodes
   - can compute posterior probabilities in $O(n)$
     - however, conditional probability tables may still be exponentially large

 ## approximate inferences in BNs

 - randomized sampling algorithms = *monte carlo* algorithms
-1. *direct sampling* methods
-  - sample network in topological order
+1. *direct sampling* methods: *simplest* - sample network in topological order

-    - more samples is better
+  1. more samples is better

   - *rejection sampling* - produces samples from a hard-to-sample distr. given an easy-to-sample distr.
     - want P(D\|A)
     - sample N times, throw out samples where A is false
     - return probability of D being true
     - this is slow
+  - *likelihood weighting* - fix evidence to be more efficient
+    - generating a sample
-  - *likelihood weighting* - fix our evidence variables to their observed values, then simulate the network
+      - fix our evidence variables to their observed values, then simulate the network
       - can't just fix variables - distr. might be inconsistent
-    - instead we weight by probability of evidence given parents, then add to final prob
+      - calculate *W* = prob of sample being generated
+        - when we get to an evidence variable, multiply by prob it appears given its parents
     - for each observation
-      - if correct, Count = Count + (1*W)
+      - if positive, Count = Count + *W*
-      - always, Total = Total + (1*W)
+      - Total = Total + *W*
     - return Count/Total
     - this way we don't have to throw out wrong samples
     - doesn't solve all problems - evidence only influences the choice of downstream variables

 2. *Markov chain monte carlo* - ex. *Gibbs sampling*, *Metropolis-Hastings*
   - fix evidence variables
   - sample a nonevidence variable $X_i$ conditioned on the current values of its Markov blanket